 - Event sign-ups.

-GDPR forces website and webshop owners to inform visitors:
+GDPR requires website and webshop owners to inform visitors:

 - which personal data is being collected